Raad-The-Pad/Raad-The-Pad/README.md

 - 👋 Hi, I’m @Raad
 - 👀 I’m interested in coding!
-- 🌱 I’m currently learning css
+- 🌱 I’m currently learning reactjs
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on discord bots
-- 📫 How to reach me idk
+- 📫 My only goal to make my bot available to other and help them to make new one.

 <!---
 Raad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.